tekwiz/apollo/README.markdown

 The best way is to use convention over configuration and to define a method with the same name as the event.
 Then it is automatically invoked when event is raised.
-For the Article workflow defined earlier it would
+For the Article apollo defined earlier it would
 be:

     class Article